History

 2015

-Shimmick company Rust Constructors continues work at Black Thunder Mine to build infrastructure for the largest open pit coal mine in North America.
+Shimmick legacy company Rust Constructors continues work at Black Thunder Mine to build infrastructure for the largest open pit coal mine in North America.
 Our work at Black Thunder dates back to 1993, when Washington Group International acquired Fuller Construction.

 2014